Asmita-Pal158/Asmita-Pal158/README.md

 - 👋 Hi, I’m @Asmita-Pal158
-- 👀 I’m interested in Dara Structures and Algorithms
+- 👀 I’m interested in Data Structures and Algorithms
 - 🌱 I’m currently learning to code
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me _ asmita.pal_(underscore asmita dot pal underscore) :Instagram